DCsunset/pandoc-include/README.md

 If no extension was given, ".md" is assumed.

 For example,
-it can be used to separate chapters into different files:
+it can be used to separate chapters into different files, or include some latex files:

 ```markdown